Jun 25, 2024 | 12:00pm - 1:00pm

 Baijiang Yuan

-Institute of Medical Science, Department of Medicine, University of Toronto
+PhD-track trainee, Institute of Medical Science, Temerty Faculty of Medicine,

 TITLE: Machine Learning Predicts Symptom Dynamics During Cancer Treatment